 In the Highlands of Scotland on the Moray Firth and on the south shore of the Black Isle and just up the coast from Rosemarkie, there are a series of sea caves.
-(Click the map link for location)

 Some of these are large and dry, and all are at least 3 metres above the high water mark.
 For the past 7000 years, due to isostatic recovery after the last Ice Age, the land has been rising, while the sea has receded.
 The old, raised shoreline can be seen round most of the Black Isle; Cromarty, Avoch and Rosemarkie all sit on raised beaches, as do the caves.
 Some of these are easily big enough to have been lived in during historic and possibly prehistoric times.
 And, until recently, they were largely unexplored.